samanthaming/ES6-Essentials-Workshop/1-es6-variables/NOTES.md

 ## Using `const` with Reference Types 👽

-If you're familar with reference types, then move on.
+If you're familiar with reference types, then move on.
 If not, you will find the following interesting.

 Example: `const` with Arrays